marklogic-community/pipes/README.md

-## Uhm, OK, I gout it up and running!
+## Uhm, OK, I got it up and running!
 How do I use it?
 Learn on Pipes Wiki [how to create your first Pipes project](https://github.com/marklogic-community/pipes/wiki/Creating-your-first-Pipes-project)

 Have fun!